-Because let’s face it, your stomach is an important organ that probably has a huge say in everything that you do, right?
+Let’s face it: your stomach is an important organ that has a huge say in everything that you do.
 Here’s the Thailand vs. Vietnam breakdown for all the foodies out there:

-Thailand: This country’s cuisine is vast and flavorsome.
-From Bangkok’s eclectic food scene with popular dishes like pad thai, tom yum, som tam, and more, to Chiang Mai’s moreish favorites which include all-stars like khao soi, sai oua, and nam prik ong, you can expect a lot of delicious noodle dishes, curries, and hearty soups.
+This country’s cuisine is vast and flavorsome.
+From Bangkok’s eclectic food scene with popular dishes like pad thai, tom yum, and som tam to Chiang Mai’s moreish favorites which include all-stars like khao soi, sai oua, and nam prik ong, you can expect a lot of delicious noodle dishes, curries, and hearty soups.

-Besides the food, you’re probably also wondering what tourist attractions or activities each country is known for.
+You’re probably wondering what tourist attractions or activities each country is known for.
 Should you go temple hopping and market strolling in Thailand?
 Or maybe you’d like to visit the war-ridden remains and preserved French colonial structures in Vietnam?

-Thailand: We’ll be honest, this one’s a tough one because what doesn’t Thailand have?
-They have it all!
-An excellent shopping scene, beaches galore, cultural temples you won’t find anywhere else, and more.
-You can visit Bangkok and go on a temple tour, visit northern Thailand and pass by Chiang Mai and Chiang Rai, you can even fly to Phuket and the surrounding Thai islands for some R&R. They’ve also got a hip festival scene to put on the radar.
+You can also visit Bangkok and go on a temple tour, swing by northern Thailand, and pass by Chiang Mai and Chiang Rai.
+Or fly to Phuket and the surrounding Thai islands for some R&R. They have a hip festival scene worth putting on your radar, too.

-Vietnam: Comparable to Thailand’s tuk-tuk is Vietnam’s cyclo.
-While not as notorious as the tuk-tuk, these bicycle-like modes of transportation are small and can usually only fit one person.
-In cities like Hoi An (where they don’t allow cars on main roads), it’s one of the main modes of transport.
-You can also rent bikes or motorbikes, ride taxis, or use Grab.
+Comparable to Thailand’s tuk-tuk is Vietnam’s cyclo.
+These three-wheeled motor-driven taxis are small and can usually fit one person.
+In cities like Hoi An where they don’t allow cars on main roads, cyclos are one of the main modes of transport.
+You can also rent bikes or motorbikes, ride taxis, or book a Grab ride.

-In our experience, Southeast Asia is home to some of the friendliest locals around.
-That’s not to say that you shouldn’t be vigilant (especially at night, when alone), but you can expect a warm welcome in both Thailand and Vietnam.
+Southeast Asia is home to some of the friendliest locals around.
+While you should still stay vigilant wherever you go, expect a warm welcome in both Thailand and Vietnam.

-Vietnam: This country is one of the most culturally diverse countries in the world, with a whole host of ethnicities embedded in its people (think Chinese, Cambodian, Laotian, and more).
-While Vietnam is also a tourist favorite, we found it just a bit harder to communicate than we did in Siam.
+While Vietnam is also a tourist favorite, it’s a little bit harder to communicate with locals due to the thick language barrier.
 Don’t worry though, you’ll survive getting around if you stick to the tourist spots.
-(You can also use Google Translate or other apps to help you out.)
+You can always use Google Translate or other similar apps to help you out, anyway.

 We know you’re tired of hearing it, but this will really depend on where you go and what you decide to do.
 Visiting an ethical Elephant Sanctuary in Chiang Mai, Thailand for example is definitely more expensive than spending the day at My Khe Beach in Da Nang, Vietnam.
 However, both countries are relatively cheap when put in terms of transportation, food, and even lodging.

-Thailand: A plate of pad thai will cost you about US$3-5, a ride from the airport using the app Grab can cost you approximately US$15, and a night at a moderately-priced hotel can cost you anywhere from US$30-50.
+A plate of pad thai will cost you about US$3-5.
+A ride from the airport using the Grab app can cost you approximately US$15.
+A night at a moderately-priced hotel can cost you anywhere from US$30-50.

-Vietnam: A bowl of pho will cost you about the same (US$3-5), a ride from the airport in a taxi (check out the reputable Mai Linh taxis) can cost you approximately US$10-15 to the Old Quarter, and a night at a moderately-priced hotel can cost you anywhere from US$30-60.
+A bowl of pho will cost you US$3-5).
+A ride from the airport in a taxi (check out the reputable Mai Linh taxis) costs approximately US$10-15 to the Old Quarter.
+A night at a moderately-priced hotel can cost you anywhere from US$30-60.